dlt-science/science-notes/blogs/BBSecurity/bbsecurity.md

 Xie et al. proposed a solution by introducing “zkBridge” an efficient cross-chain bridge that guarantees strong security without external trust assumptions.
 The main idea is to leverage zk-SNARK, which are succinct non-interactive proofs (arguments) of knowledge as a result security is ensured without relying on a committee. zkBridges uses zk-SNARK protocol to achieve both reasonable proof generation time and on-chain verification cost. zkBridge is “trustless” as it does not require extra assumptions other than those of blockchains and underlying cryptographic protocols.
 It is the first to use Zero-Knowledge Proofs (ZKP) to enable a decentralized trustless bridge.

+Pillai et al. proposed a novel cross-blockchain integration framework designed to guide the integration of cross-blockchain technology.
+The framework aids in identifying crucial assumptions and characteristics, mitigating security risks, enhancing the decision-making process, minimizing design mistakes and performance issues.
+It recognizes the integration system as the fundamental unit of cross-blockchain technology, providing comprehensive analysis and addressing security concerns.
+Moreover, the framework supports businesses in designing and integrating various blockchain applications, while enabling a more accurate evaluation of security assumptions.
+Thus, it paves the way for effective interoperability among multiple blockchains.

 ## The Role of Cryptography in Blockchain Bridge Security

 `````{margin} **Sidechain**